TeamGDQ/discord-snip-integration/README.md

 Currently there's an internal updater which is nice and all, and it doesn't take up much lines, but I do feel that it can be improved.

+##Webhooking to Discord
+**This Project is now hooked into my Discord!
+Any Developer who wants to get notified when I or someone else commits, please let me know!**

 Any ***Issues*** with the program, or compiling on your end, please submit an issue and I or someone else will jump on it.
 I'm not that kind of prick that doesn't answer to the community.
 I love you all! :D